 - 4 Tbsp.
 Worcestershire sauce

 - 2 Tbsp.
-Old Bay seasoning, plus more to serve
+Old Bay seasoning, plus extra for serving

 - 2 bay leaves

 - 1 (28 oz.) can whole tomatoes